orbs-network/orbs-spec/behaviors/flows/inter-node-sync.md

 ## Assumptions for successful flow

-* `ConsensusCore` is synchronized to latest block (and is the source of truth for block height).
+* `ConsensusBuilder` is synchronized to latest block (and is the source of truth for block height).

 ## Flow